rocrill/crock-on/README.md

 ### Website pages

-The site has 4 pages:
+In total the site has 8 pages:

  * Home page